 Lung Volume Recruitment (LVR) is an effective way to increase cough capacity, lung capacity and help maintain respiratory health.
 It is a critical therapy for individuals with respiratory muscle weakness and limited cough capacity who are at risk for acute respiratory failure.

 The LVR Bags are provided by the ALS Society of Manitoba at no cost to clients.
 Clients will receive a prescription for an LVR bag which they will forward to the Society where they will receive an LVR bag.
-The Respiratory Therapist at the ALS/MND Clinic.
-The Respiratory Therapist will also be the one to provide the initial teaching to you and your family about the proper technique and use of the LVR Bag.
+The Respiratory Therapist at the ALS/MND clinic will provide the initial teaching to clients and their families about the proper use, technique and cleaning of the LVR bag.

-Did you know that the ALS Society of Manitoba host support groups for Manitobans living with ALS/MND?
+Did you know that the ALS Society of Manitoba hosts support groups for Manitobans living with ALS/MND?

-Some people initially use the tube only for maintaining adequate fluid intake while their meals remain the same.
+Some people will initially use the tube to maintain adequate fluid intake while their meals remain the same.
 There are others who use tube feedings to supplement their daily intake either at the end of a meal or to replace one or two meals completely.
 Then there are those who switch from eating by mouth to total tube feeding.
 In addition to fluid and formula, some people will also use their PEG tube to take medications.